 Accounts are active for the duration of your course.

 SCS Account Support

-If you are having issues with your account, first try to update it using the Online Account Management Form.
+If you are having issues with your SCS account, first try to update it using the SCS Online Account Management Tool.
 Make sure that you are enrolled in a course offered by the School of Computer science and that you are eligible for the services you are trying to access.